Body Transformation Blueprint

 But the “legit” factor revolves around two final points:

 - What are his qualifications?
-Sean Nal calls himself a coach and bodybuilder but never reveals where he earned his certification or whether he has a degree in kinesiology, biomechanics, or exercise science.
-He also proudly boasts he’s never graced the stage at a fitness competition, suggesting it’s something he’ll never do in his lifetime.
+Sean Nal calls himself a coach and bodybuilder but never reveals where he earned his certification, or whether he has a degree in kinesiology, biomechanics, or exercise science.
+He also proudly boasts that he’s never graced the stage at a fitness competition, suggesting it’s something he’ll never do in his lifetime.

 - Is he all-natural?
 In 2016, Nal released a video entitled “Why I Personally Don’t Take Steroids,” detailing why he’s chosen the PED-free route.
 But this doesn’t stop the forum skeptics from questioning whether such chiseled gains are possible without steroids.